 Other treatments may include:

-Other important tips to follow:
+Important tips to follow:

-How well you do depends on what caused the condition.
+How well you do depends on the cause of your cor pulmonale.

 Cor pulmonale may lead to:

-Call your doctor or nurse if you have shortness of breath or chest pain.
+Call your provider if you have shortness of breath or chest pain.

-Updated by: Denis Hadjiliadis, MD, Assistant Professor of Medicine, Division of Pulmonary, Allergy and Critical Care, University of Pennsylvania, Philadelphia, PA.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.
+Updated by: Denis Hadjiliadis, MD, MHS, Associate Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.